-Furthermore, the Renewable Energy Directive (RED) mandates an EU-wide target for renewable energy share of 42.5%.
-Italy has reflected this by setting a target of at least 53% of renewable electricity consumption by 2030 (NECP Reference scenario), with an ambition to reach 63% by 2030 (NECP Policy Scenario).
+Furthermore, the Renewable Energy Directive (RED) mandates an EU-wide target for renewable energy share of 42.5%.4 Italy has reflected this by setting a target of at least

+53% of renewable electricity consumption by 2030 (NECP Reference scenario), with an ambition to reach 63% by 2030 (NECP Policy Scenario).
 This will require significant renewable capacity additions in the next few years.
-While RED targets will primarily drive renewable additions in Italy up to 2030, the European Climate Law sets a legally binding target of net zero by 2050 and therefore creates a binding requirement to fully decarbonize the economy between 2030 to 2050.
+While RED targets will primarily drive renewable additions in Italy up to 2030, the European Climate Law sets a legally binding target of net zero by 2050 and therefore creates a binding requirement to fully decarbonize the economy between 2030 to 2050.5

-The recently proposed 90% GHG reduction target for 2040 sets an interim goal.
+In early July 2025, the European Commission (EC) proposed an amendment to the EU Climate Law, setting a new EU climate target of a 90% reduction in net greenhouse gas emissions by 2040, compared to 1990 levels6.
 Although not power sector-specific, this interim goal is expected to translate into an equally ambitious target for the power sector as shown in Figure 2.